eclipse-iceoryx/iceoryx/iceoryx_examples/user_header/README.md

 #include "iceoryx_binding_c/chunk.h"
 ```

-Similar to the untyped C++ API, the the user-header parameter are specified with the loan function.
+Similar to the untyped C++ API, the user-header parameter are specified with the loan function.
 Since C does not have overloading, this is done by a different function
 <!-- [geoffrey] [iceoryx_examples/user_header/publisher_c_api.c] [[loan chunk]] -->
 ```cpp